asm-products/landline-docs/api.md

          -H "authorization: [your JWT from above]"
     ```

-    A successful response will be JSON-encoded hash containing everything but your password:
+    A successful response will be JSON-encoded dict containing everything but your password:

     ```
     HTTP/1.1 200